szokeasaurusrex/shooter/README.md

-# shooter
+# Shooter
-A small 2d shooting game
+Work in progress